Sea Workshop Programme

 Rolling and control of your craft in rough water, surfing and control, support strokes in the pressure of the surf zone, senarios and rescues in rough water.

-Workshop 4 (date to be advised)
+Sea Skill Workshop 5 (date to be advised)

 Please note: Registration for this workshop does not guarantee attendance.
 You must have shown practical skills through attendance at workshops and be at (or close to) Sea Skills level as demonstrated to the Instructional team.
 Persons attending the current workshop series will be given first priority on places in this workshop.